We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best workout bench

-With over 12,000 online reviews, over half of which are five stars, there’s no doubt that the FLYBIRD Adjustable Weight Bench is a must for any home gym.
+With more than 18,000 online reviews, most of which are 5 stars, the FLYBIRD Adjustable Weight Bench is a popular choice for any home gym.

-With six back and four seat positions, the bench is easily adjustable for a full-body workout.
+With six back positions and four seat positions, this bench is easily adjustable for a full-body workout.

-It’s also made from high quality steel and durable leather, so you don’t have to worry about it tearing or breaking anytime soon.
-Plus, the bench is foldable, comes fully assembled, and supports up to 600 pounds (272.7 kg) for a safe and stable workout experience.
+It’s made from high quality steel and durable leather, so you don’t have to worry about it tearing or breaking anytime soon.
+Plus, it’s foldable and weighs only 21.3 lb (9.7 kg), so it’s easy to move and store.

+It comes fully assembled and supports up to 600 lb (272.7 kg) for a safe and stable workout experience.

 Best heavy bag

-If you enjoy boxing, kickboxing, or mixed martial arts (MMA), having a freestanding heavy bag and some boxing gloves is a great investment.
+If you enjoy boxing, kickboxing, or mixed martial arts, a freestanding heavy bag and some boxing gloves are a great investment.

-Standing 70 inches (177.8 cm) tall, this punching bag from FITVEN is flexible and durable.
+Standing 70 inches (in) (177.8 centimeters [cm]) tall, this punching bag from FITVEN is flexible and durable.

 Plus, thanks to a series of springs, it’s designed to absorb shock and reduce noise better than its competitors.